shashankRanaNW/cs_rankings_private/README.md

 - Specific domains of CS ( AI, systems ) can be filtered for ranking, selected via a check boxes.

-- The tedious process of hard-coding has been avoided , with the data and rating of conferences being scraped from CORE website directly.
+- The process of hard-coding has been avoided , with the data and rating of conferences being scraped from CORE website directly.

 - Users have the choice to look at just the SIGs that they find interesting.
 This way, they can focus on the areas of computer science that they care about most.